-- 5.68 Polices brought forward at the screening stage due to surface water issues were Policy 2A, and the residential site allocation policies 2H to 2P.
-Given the extensive mitigating policies that are already in place by Breckland LP and the additional policies now included in the STNP (at the draft Reg.
-15 stage), appropriate requirements are in place for development to provide sustainable drainage design that prevents surface water runoff to water courses. - 5.69 In the HRA of the Reg.14 pre-submission STNP (August 2019 version), AECOM recommended to incorporate additional policy wording to protect water quality of the Breckland SAC and Norfolk Valley Fens SAC.
+5.68 Polices brought forward at the screening stage due to surface water issues were Policy 2A, and the residential site allocation policies 2H to 2P.
+Given the extensive mitigating policies that are already in place by Breckland LP and the additional policies included in the STNP (at the draft Reg 14 version, June 2020, and retained at the Reg.
+15 stage), appropriate requirements are in place for development to provide sustainable drainage design that prevents surface water runoff to water courses.

+5.69 In the HRA of the Reg.14 pre-submission STNP (August 2019 version), AECOM recommended to incorporate additional policy wording to protect water quality of the Breckland SAC and Norfolk Valley Fens SAC.
 In the updated draft Reg.
-14 version of the Plan, the following wording has been inserted into Policy 8E: Surface Water Drainage & Water Quality in response: 'Protection of water quality in the Breckland SAC and Norfolk SAC shall be given high priority.'
+14 version of the Plan (June 2020), the following wording was inserted into Policy 8E: Surface Water Drainage & Water Quality in response: 'Protection of water quality in the Breckland SAC and Norfolk SAC shall be given high priority' and this has been retained for the Reg.
+15 Plan.
 Therefore, it is concluded that the STNP will not result in adverse effects on the site integrity of the Breckland SAC and the Norfolk Valley Fens SAC regarding water quality (via surface runoff).